MichaelYuhe/neckium/README.md

 ## Todo

 - Customizable actions
-- Optimize the shitty style and shitty user experience
+- Customizable params such as scroll step distance and safe area size
-- Publish to the Chrome Extension Store
+- - Publish to the Chrome Extension Store

 ## The End